gitsetgopack/MoneyManagerV2/docs/category.md

 ## Functions

 1. run(message, bot):
 This is the main function used to implement the category feature.
-It pop ups a menu on the bot asking the user to choose their operation, after which operation is given to post_operation_selection(message, bot) for further proccessing.
+It pop ups a menu on the bot asking the user to choose their operation, after which operation is given to post_operation_selection(message, bot) for further processing.
 It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.

 2. post_operation_selection(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the run(message, bot): function in the category.py file.
 It requests the user to choose an operation from Add/Delete/Show categories and then passes control to category_add(message, bot), category_delete(message, bot), category_view(message, bot) for further processing depends on user's choose.